GaneshJadhavOnGitHub/students-data-c/README.md

 # students-data-c
-A CLI program written in C for managing student data (Roll No, Name, Marks).
+A CLI (Command Line Interface) program written in C for managing student data (Roll No, Name, Marks).
 Users can perform CRUD operations and print records.
 The program utilizes linked lists for in-memory operations and file for persistent data storage.

 For system requirements, please refer System_Requirements.txt file.